Nextpertise/autorsyncbackup/README.md

 ---------------

 AutoRsyncBackup is a backup solution written in Python as wrapper around Rsync.
-Currently it's only tested for Debian Wheezy, but it should work on any other Linux distribution.
+Currently it's only tested for **Debian Wheezy**, but it should work on any other Linux distribution.
 Please create an issue if you find any problem.

     @author: Teun Ouwehand (teun@nextpertise.nl)